FIDOS Facility Dogs

 -

 Does having a Facility Dog preclude other types of animal assisted therapy at my facility?Having a Facility Dog does NOT preclude having other types of animal assisted therapy at your location.
 For example, other animals may visit the facility and offer their services to patients, students, etc. The difference is that many of the volunteer animal assisted therapy organizations have specific days that they visit the facility.
 The Facility Dogs are present during the work week and their handler works at the facility.
-Both types of therapy animals can easily co-exist and provide many benefits to the people they serve.
+Both types of therapy animals can provide many benefits to the people they serve.

 -